 A dependable, waterproof shower pan, or floor, is essential to the overall operation of the shower.
 But a shower pan isn't just about function.
 It's about how it looks and how it feels underfoot.
-Building a custom tile shower pan in a mortar bed can help you create the perfect floor for your shower that's both beautiful and waterproof.
+Building a custom DIY shower pan from tile in a mortar bed can help you create the perfect floor for your shower that's both beautiful and waterproof.
+There's nothing you can use instead of a shower pan in an enclosed shower.
+The only time you won't need a pan is if you have a fully tiled wet room space without a shower enclosure.
+These instructions assume you are building a shower pan on plywood subflooring, but if you are building a DIY shower pan on concrete slab, you will need to consider a riser kit.

 Basics of Tiled Shower Pans

 Shower basins are called pans, floors, or receptors.
 One popular way to create a shower pan is to install a pre-fabricated polyurethane or fiberglass pan.
-While pre-fabricated pans are a great convenience for do-it-yourselfers, the traditional way of making a shower pan with tile on a mortar base allows maximum creativity.
-You'll build up several layers that create a slope toward the drain while keeping the surrounding materials waterproofed.
+While pre-fabricated pans are a great convenience for do-it-yourselfers, the traditional way of building a shower pan with tile on a mortar base allows maximum creativity.
+You'll need various materials for a shower pan to build up several layers.
+The layers will create a slope toward the drain while keeping the surrounding materials waterproofed.
+The base of a shower pan needs to be about 2 to 3 inches thick at the edges before the tile is added.

 Preslope and Tar Paper